khaHesham/Cartoon-World/README.md

 Recurrent Neural Network (RNN), or a Long Short Term Memory (LSTM).
 The discriminator has to have fully connected layers with a classiﬁer at the end.</li>

-<li>A generative adversarial network (GAN) has two parts:<li>
+<li> A generative adversarial network (GAN) has two parts:<li>
   <ul>
    <li>The generator learns to generate plausible data.
-The generated instances
-become negative training examples for the discriminator.</li>
+The generated instances become negative training examples for the discriminator.</li>
-   <li>The discriminator learns to distinguish the generator's fake data from real
-data.
-The discriminator penalizes the generator for producing implausible results.</li>
+   <li>The discriminator learns to distinguish the generator's fake data from real data.
+The discriminator penalizes the generator for producing implausible results </li>
   </ul>